antonio-gabriele-rizzo/TechLab-Microsoft-Intune-Administration-Portfolio/01-Creating-the-Intune-Lab-Environment/Creating-the-Intune-Lab-Environment.md

 The following tasks were completed:

 - Activated Microsoft Intune Plan 1 Trial
 - Verified the subscription
 - Accessed the Microsoft Intune Admin Center
 - Prepared the environment for the remaining chapters

-The next chapter introduces the Microsoft Intune Admin Center and explores the main administrative areas used to manage users, devices, applications and security.
-- Verified the subscription
-- Accessed the Microsoft Intune Admin Center
-- Prepared the environment for the remaining chapters